2000 North Hertfordshire District Council election

 The 2000 North Hertfordshire District Council election was held on 4 May 2000, at the same time as other local elections across England.
 17 of the 49 seats on North Hertfordshire District Council were up for election, being the usual third plus a by-election in Hitchin Walsworth ward.

-Ward Results
+Ward results

 The results for each ward were as follows.
 An asterisk(*) indicates a sitting councillor standing for re-election.

 The by-election in Hitchin Walsworth ward was to replace Conservative councillor James Ashmore.

 Changes 2000–2002

-This by-election was to replace Conservative councillor Luke La Plain.
+This by-election was triggered by the resignation of Conservative councillor Luke La Plain.

-This by-election was to replace Conservative councillor Paul Dee.
+This by-election was triggered by the resignation of Conservative councillor Paul Dee.

-This by-election was to replace Labour councillor David Morris.
+This by-election was triggered by the resignation of Labour councillor David Morris.